kristomu/reconstruction-of-zzt/info/elements/readme.md

 Some of these drastically slow down the editor or cause the game to behave unpredictably.
 All the objects will crash ZZT upon touch.

+## Information gathered from the Dosbox debugger and Ghidra

-The Dosbox debugger shows that e.g. element 75 calls 5247:4E41 (as given by its DrawProc), which then lands in the middle of a zero sequence, which translates into add [bx+si],al, in turn repeatedly firing INT 6.
+The Dosbox debugger shows that element 75 calls 5247:4E41 (as given by its DrawProc), which then lands in the middle of a zero sequence, which translates into add [bx+si],al, in turn repeatedly firing INT 6.
 Somehow, it manages to recover from the jump, but I guess that's what's slowing ZZT down.